“The truth is, reading is always more important than writing.” – R. Bolaño

 The blog posts, which are part of this website, deals with mostly philosophical literature.
 By “philosophical,” I’m referring to academic works, as well as essays and creative nonfiction.
-(The works mentioned under the headings “Books” and “Other writings” are my own writing.)
+(The works mentioned under the headings “Books” and “Essays, etc.” are my own writing.)
 We can find philosophy everywhere, but I often find more interesting philosophical thinking in novels than in academic philosophical papers.
 Furthermore, the distinction between fiction and nonfiction is becoming increasingly blurry.
 For example, while Karl Ove Knausgaard’s My Struggle is sold as fiction, it could just as well be labeled nonfiction.
 More importantly, does this distinction really matter?

 I studied business administration and philosophy at Copenhagen Business School.
 After completing my master’s degree, I continued my doctoral research in practical philosophy.
 During this period, I studied philosophy and literature at Duke University.
 For the first time at Duke, I truly experienced living the dream of just reading and writing.
 I finished my doctorate in 2005.
 I worked a few years as an in-house philosopher before moving, in 2008, to Barcelona.

-Ten years later, curiosity brought me back to school.
+Ten years later, curiosity and existential restlessness brought me back to school.
 This time, I studied for a Master in Mindfulness at the University of Zaragoza in Spain (2017).
 During these studies, I thought about mixing mindfulness with the French philosopher Deleuze’s philosophy to make his ethics more operational.
 The result is the book: A Philosophy of Mindfulness: A Journey with Deleuze.